zertovitch/ada-bar-codes/readme.txt

-The project Ada Bar Codes provides a package for generating various types of bar codes on different output formats, such as PDF or SVG.
+The project Ada Bar Codes provides a package for generating various types of bar codes on different output formats, such as PDF, SVG or bitmaps.

 The creation of a bar code is as simple as this small procedure: